Trapped Overnight in Cootes Paradise!

 This newspaper account coordinates well with the recent Dundas Valley Historical Society Presentation on the Desjardins Canal and the story of murder in Cootes Paradise that also ran recently in serial form in the Hamilton Spectator.

 The newspaper clipping from 1953 has been published with the permission of Mr. Ray Varey of Dundas.
-Unfortunately, the clipping turned brown during the past 65 years so the actual article is difficult to read.
+Even though the brown tone has been removed the actual article may still be difficult to read.
 So, for you, I retyped the account.